 Family tax allowance (from 2011) (családi adókedvezmény): In 2011 the regulation of the family tax credit was changed transforming the family tax credit into a family tax allowance.
 In practice, while until then the family tax credit was deducted from the income tax, from 2011 the tax base is reduced before calculating income tax.
 At the same time the amount of the tax allowance changed too, and amounts are: 62.500 HUF monthly per child if there are one or two dependent children in the family; and 206.250 HUF monthly per child if there are three or more dependent children in the family.
-In 2016 the amounts changed to 66.670 HUF monthly amount per child if there are two and 220.000 HUF monthly amount per child if there are two and 220.000 HUF monthly amount per child if there are three or more dependent children in the family.
-In 2018 and 2019 only the 'two children category' changed to 116.670 HUF (2018) and 133.330 HUF (2019) monthly amount per child if there are two dependent children in the family
+In 2016 the amounts changed to 66.670 HUF monthly amount per child if there are two and 220.000 HUF monthly amount per child if there are two the family; 83.330 HUF monthly amount per child if there are two and 220.000 HUF monthly amount per child if there are two the family if there are three or more dependent children in the family.